-Associate of Arts and Science in Engineering
+Associate of Science Transfer in Engineering

 This program of study provides core courses in engineering, science and mathematics for students interested in pursuing a four-year degree program in engineering.